What happens after finding out you're pregnant?

 Books and blogs

-There are hundreds of books and blogs about pregnancy, and you can't read them all within 9 months.
+There are hundreds of books and blogs about pregnancy, and you can't read them all within nine months.
 But some names come up again and again:

-The Mayo Clinic - This much-extolled guide by the experts at a world leading health center is the perfect guide to pregnancy.
-Combining up to date clinical advice with a warm and personal tone, this book is a must.
+The Mayo Clinic - this much extolled guide by the experts at a world-leading health centre is the perfect guide to pregnancy.
+Combining up-to-date clinical advice with a warm and personal tone, this book is a must.

-Starting from day one, this book gives you a running commentary on what to expect.
-Filled with expert tips from doctors, nurses, and midwives, as well as personal accounts from new mothers, this book deserves a place on your shelf.
+Susan Magee - starting from day one, this book gives you a running commentary on what to expect.
+Filled with expert tips from doctors, nurses and midwives, as well as personal accounts from new mothers, this book deserves a place on your shelf.